 Any faulty devices returned by a customer can be put into package mode.
 This allows the test engineer to access the EEPROM to analyse the failure.
 On entering package mode the EEPROM is erased clearing any customer data, Package Mode only allows a limited set operations and inputs [PME].
 Package mode can only be entered on sawn wafers.
+After analysis by the test engineer the parts are scrapped and destroyed.

-The TOE widely uses ATMEL high density non volatile memories: it features 128K bytes of AVR ROM program memory, 72K bytes of EEPROM program/data memory, 5K bytes of static RAM memory, and 32K bytes dedicated to Atmel's Crypto Library ITBX].
+The TOE widely uses ATMEL high density non volatile memories: it features 96K bytes of AVR ROM program memory, 4K bytes of EEPROM program/data memory, 2K bytes of static RAM memory.

-28 The EEPROM includes 128 bytes of One Time Programmable (OTP) memory and a 384-byte of bit-addressable area.
+The EEPROM includes 64 bytes of One Time Programmable (OTP) memory and a 192-byte of bit-addressable area.